 Now assume five 100-watt lights are used for six hours.
 Since only half of the lights are being turn on, the demand is cut in half to 0.5 kW.
 However, since the five lights ran longer, three kWh or more electricity is consumed.

 Example 2: The car’s speedometer would be like the demand meter and the odometer would be like a consumption meter.
 Compare two cars traveling the same 100-mile road, one car is traveling 10 miles per hour for 10 hours and the other is traveling 100 miles per hour for one hour.
-It would take a much more capable and expensive engine to power the car at 100 miles an hour than it does to power the car at 10 miles an hour.
+It would take a much more expensive engine to power the car at 100 miles an hour than it does to power the car at 10 miles an hour.

 How to reduce demand charges